Common Name: silver lace vine

 Flower: Showy, Fragrant

 Tolerate: Deer, Drought, Heavy Shade

 Best grown in well-drained sandy loams with regular moisture in full sun to part shade.
 Tolerates some drought.
-Tolerant of a wide range of soil conditions.
+Generally tolerates a wide range of soil conditions.
 Plants are less apt to spread invasively in poor, lean soils.
 Vines need a support structure upon which to grow unless grown as a sprawling ground cover.
-This is a somewhat weedy vine that spreads quickly by rhizomes.
+This is a somewhat weedy vine that spreads by rhizomes.
 May be pruned back each year in late winter to early spring.
 To renovate, prune back in late winter to 1-3’ from the ground.
 To keep within bounds, trim off excess growth as needed throughout the year.